jkmcl/downloader/README.md

 ## Modified Time

+* The `If-Modified-Since` request header is added and set to the modified time of the previously downloaded file if it exists.
+The file is not downloaded again if the response indicates that it has not been modified (HTTP status 304).
 * The modified time of the downloaded file is set to the time in the `Last-Modified` response header.
-* The `If-Modified-Since` request header is used and set to the modified time of the previously downloaded file if it exists.
-The file is not downloaded again if the response code indicates that it has not been modified (HTTP status 304).

 ## Non-Standard Refresh Response Header